dbzl-project11/dbzl-project11.github.io/rules/leagueWide.md

 - Any character with a giant form (That has a permanent brick wall) may not start in that giant form.
 There are no exceptions.

 - Any Character with a cutscene ultimate may not have savior in their starting form.
-This means any ultimate that does full damage if *any* part of the ultimate hits you.
+This refers to any ultimate which does full damage if *any* part of the ultimate hits you.
     - End Goku (base)
     - Goten (SSJ1)
     - Adult Gohan (SSJ1)